ghost-60/Neural-Artistic-Style/README.md

 ## Attributions/Thanks
-  * Some code was borrowed from Justin Johnson's [Fast Neural Style](https://github.com/jcjohnson/fast-neural-style)
+  * Some parts of code was borrowed from Justin Johnson's [Fast Neural Style](https://github.com/jcjohnson/fast-neural-style)